Living in Prague for the past 3 years, barely a day passed without seeing crowds of tourists occupying the city’s main places and attractions.

 However, times have changed.
 The new coronavirus, first discovered in December 2019, quickly spread around the world.

 This article is supposed to serve as a timeline of the events since the outbreak of the pandemic.
 There will be an update with each new development.
-We eagerly hope that everything will turn for the better and we can soon put an end to this exceptional chapter of human history.
+We eagerly hope that everything will turn for the better and we can soon put an end to this disturbing time.

 After news about a lethal pandemic went around the world, the Czech Republic reacted quickly by locking down the country.
 In the first two months of the lockdown, the city looked like a different place.
 Hotspots such as the old town, the Charles Bridge, the castle area were abandoned.
 It was almost spooky to stand on the famous old town square (Staroměstské náměstí) and to have the whole place to ourselves.